A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Geometric expansions and a formula for the multiplicity

-\subsection{Equivalence of theorem \ref{theorem 11.2.1} and theorem \ref{theorem 11.2.2}}
+\subsection{Equivalence of Theorem \ref{theorem 11.2.1} and Theorem \ref{theorem 11.2.2}}

-Recall that $R_{temp}(G)$ stand for the space of complex virtual tempered representations of $G(F)$.
-In subsection \ref{section 2.7}, we have defined the subspace $R_{ind}(G)$ of "properly induced" virtual representations and also a set $\mathcal{X}_{ell}(G)$ of virtual representations well-defined up to multiplication by a scalar of module $1$ (the set of elliptic representations).
+Recall that $R_{\tempe}(G)$ stands for the space of complex virtual tempered representations of $G(F)$.
+In Section \ref{section 2.7}, we have defined the subspace $R_{ind}(G)$ of ``properly induced" virtual representations and also a set $\mathcal{X}_{\elli}(G)$ of virtual representations well-defined up to multiplication by a scalar of module $1$ (the set of elliptic representations).